IT Procurement - time for a change

 We understand the need for laptops and technology.
 We do not understand throwing away a perfectly functional laptop simply because it is a few years old and the warranty has run out.

-Approximately 160,000 laptops are disposed of every day in the EU alone and around 70% of these could be re-used.
+More than 160,000 laptops are disposed of every day in the EU alone

 In developing countries, local e-waste ‘pickers’ (often children) are exposed to harmful toxins on e-waste sites, causing death in some cases, while the long-term damage to local populations and the environment is still unknown.